KNEE ARTHROSCOPY (OR KEYHOLE SURGERY) IN PLYMOUTH

 An arthroscopy can be done for a number of reasons.

-• To check the health of knee joints
+• To check the health of the knee joints.

 An arthroscopy is often done to check what’s causing symptoms such as: